MariusCausemann/brain-PVS-SAS-transport/readme.md

 * surfaces/
 * volmesh/

 For networks/, there is the original, a smoothened and a tube representation of the arterial and venous network separately in .vtk format.
+The ones we use further are arteries_smooth.vtk and veins_smooth.vtk.

 For surfaces/, there is the white matter (pial) surface (wm.ply), the white-gray matter interface (gm.ply) and parenchyma.ply, all in .ply format.